huggingface/transformers/docs/source/en/tiktoken.md

 -->

 # Tiktoken and interaction with Transformers
-[Tiktoken](https://github.com/openai/tiktoken) is an efficient tokenizer developed by OpenAI.
-It is optimized for speed and minimal memory usage.

 Support for tiktoken model files is seamlessly integrated in 🤗 transformers when loading models `from_pretrained` with a `tokenizer.model` tiktoken file on the Hub, which automatically converted into our